-A study of classical Mendelian genetics along with genetic mechanisms in selected prokaryotes and eukaryotes with an emphasis on human heredity with other examples from the plant and animal kingdom included.
-Also investigates gene structure and function.
-Prerequisite: BIOL 135 with a grade of "C" or higher.
+A study of classical Mendelian genetics along with genetic mechanisms in selected prokaryotes and eukaryotes with an emphasis on human heredity; other examples from the plant and animal kingdom are also included.
+This course also investigates gene structure and function.
+Prerequisite: BIOL 135/135a with a grade of "C" or higher.